The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

+Risk theory initially revolved around minimizing the probability of ruin.
+However, insurance companies are realistically more interested in maximizing company value than minimizing risk and an alternative approach is therefore to study optimal dividend policies, in the sense of maximizing the expected value of the sum of discounted future dividend payments until the time of ruin, as suggested by De Finetti in the 1950 \cite{deF}-- se also Miller and Modigliani \cite{miller1961dividend}.

-{\bf Motivation.} { Evaluating financial companies} is a very important problem, and a natural approach, going back Modigliani and Miller (1961) \cite{miller1961dividend}, is to use their expected dividends.
-One possibility \cite{deF} is to estimate their optimal expected discounted cumulative dividends until ruin.
-A second interesting objective to maximize introduced by Shreve, Lehoczky and Gaver (1984) \cite{shreve1984optimal}, is the expected discounted cumulative dividends for the reflected process obtained by redressing the reserves by capital injections (at a cost), each time this becomes necessary.
+A second interesting objective to maximize introduced by Shreve, Lehoczky and Gaver (1984) \cite{SLG}, is the expected discounted cumulative dividends for the reflected process obtained by redressing the reserves by capital injections, at a proportional cost, each time this becomes necessary.

-We will recall now and compare these objectives and some new possible ones, using the scales function kit.
+These two objectives and certain generalizations are easily expressed for spectrally negative \lev processes in terms of the scale functions $W,Z$ (at least when restricting to barrier policies).